 How APS Can Help

 Now that you know what payroll based journal reporting is, you’ll see that it is essentially a practice in reliable timekeeping.
-The more diligent you are with your time tracking, the more accurate and verifiable your data will be when it’s time to submit to the CMS.
+The more diligent you are with your time tracking, the more accurate and verifiable your data will be when submitted to the CMS.
 APS can help with your PBJ reporting requirements in the following ways: